-Islamic Education PGA helps participants develop a reflective academic grounding on Islamic Education.
-Warwick's Centre for Education Studies has pioneered this PGA, the first of its kind in the UK, to bridge the gap between educational cultures of traditional Islamic seminaries and modern higher education.
+Islamic Education PGA helps participants develop a reflective academic grounding in Islamic Education and provides an opportunity to explore Muslim faith and its traditions of education.
+Education Studies at Warwick has pioneered this PGA, the first of its kind in the UK, to bridge the gap between educational cultures of traditional Islamic seminaries and modern higher education.

 This pioneering short course is the first of its kind to be offered in any UK University.
 It aspires to bridge the gap between the educational cultures of traditional Islamic seminaries and modern higher education.
 It is open to those who have an interest in exploring Muslim faith and its diverse traditions of education.